 IRS Notice CP200: What is an Automated Under Reporter notice?”In some cases, the data provided to the Internal Revenue Service (IRS) by taxpayers does not match that of the recipient’s tax return.
 Anyone who owns a company, hires vendors, or generates legal income in the US is going to be taxed on it.
 This is why banks, employers, and third parties are constantly reporting to the IRS.
 Now, if a taxpayer files an inaccurate tax return or is dishonest with their reported figures, the IRS will compare the tax return to the information they have and if they identify differences, notify the taxpayer.
 This notification is called an IRS tax notice CP2000.

-What Does an IRS CP2000 Mean?The IRS has compared the payment information given to them by banks, employers, businesses, and other payers (1099, 1098, etc.), and placed it side-by-side with the tax return, assessing how the income, credits, and deductions pair with their original data.
-The AUR (automated underreporter function) which is integrated in the IRS’s system, will then automatically generate a CP2000 notice and send it to the taxpayer’s return address—if, of course, the information doesn’t add up.
-What they are looking for is undeclared income.
+What Does an Automated Under Reporter Inquiry (AUR) IRS CP2000 Notice Mean?In short, this notice is an auto-generated report that means that you have made a mistake in the reporting of your income on your tax return.
+The IRS compares the payment information given to them by banks, employers, businesses, and other payers (1099, 1098, etc.), and places it side-by-side with your tax return.
+They then assess how your reported income, credits, and deductions pair with their original data.
+If your data does not match the IRS’s, the AUR (automated underreporter function), which is integrated in the IRS’s system, will automatically generate a CP2000 notice with this information.
+The IRS will then pass this notice along to you.
+Through this process, the IRS is looking for undeclared income.
 In most cases, undeclared income is simply a mistake made by the taxpayer on their tax return.
 In rarer cases, it is a deliberate evasion of income tax.
-Regardless, when the IRS sends a CP2000 notice, they are effectively saying ‘we see there is a mistake with your income value, here is your chance to fix it.’
+Regardless, when the IRS sends a CP2000 notice, they are effectively saying, “We see there is a mistake with your income value; here is your chance to fix it.”